aryavorskiy/LatticeModels.jl/docs/src/advanced.md

 You may notice that here the `LatticeModels.path_integral` function was also redefined.
 It simply takes two `SVector`s describing the coordinates of $p_1$ and $p_2$ and returns the value of the $\int_{p_1}^{p_2} \overrightarrow{A} \cdot \overrightarrow{dl}$ path integral between them.

 !!! tip
-    To improve the accuracy of the integration without redefining `LatticeModels.path_integral`, set the default number of integration steps by adding `n_steps := <desired number>` to the struct definition.
+    To control the accuracy and performance of the integration without redefining `LatticeModels.path_integral`, set the default number of integration steps by adding `n_steps := <desired number>` to the struct definition.

 ## Custom array backends